wkentaro/octomap-python/README.rst

 Build
 -----
-Building python-octomap requires Octomap headers and libraries.
+Building **python-octomap requires Octomap headers and libraries**.
 When building, you can specify their location with the --include-dirs and --library-dirs command line options:

     $ python setup.py build_ext --include-dirs /path/to/includes --library-dirs /path/to/libraries

-If you use ubuntu 12.04 and install ros at /opt directory, you can use the following command:
+If you use ubuntu 12.04 and install ros-octomap at /opt directory, you can use the following command:

     $ python setup.py build